 “In Cape Town, there’s a drive from Cape Point to Camps Bay where the road is hewn out of the cliffs.
 It’s just stunning, particularly if you do it as the sun is going down.” – Sean Pertwee

-The great Cape Point Route starts in Hout Bay (although some would include the northern extension from Hout Bay up to Camps Bay in the drive as well) and head’s south through the Table Mountain National Park.
+The route starts in Hout Bay (although some would include the northern extension from Hout Bay up to Camps Bay in the drive as well) and head’s south through the Table Mountain National Park.
 We stayed at the Tintswalo Atlantic lodge, which is strategically positioned right at the start of Chapman’s Peak Drive and the Cape Point Route.

 Heading south, you hug the mountain tightly.
 But when you drive north, you are right on the cliff’s ledge making it a thrilling drive!
 From the road, you look across Hout Bay at the majestic Sentinel Peak in the distance, which is beautifully framed at sunset every evening.
-Chapman’s Peak Drive is one of the most thrilling roads anywhere and is a breathtaking start to the Cape Point Route!
+Chapman’s Peak Drive is one of the most thrilling roads anywhere and is this day trip!

-Nearly the entire Cape Point Route falls within the Table Mountain National Park – an 85 square mile area covering most of the Cape Peninsula.
+Nearly the entire drive falls within the Table Mountain National Park – an 85 square mile area covering most of the peninsula.
 The area also falls into the Cape Floral Region Protected Areas, a UNESCO World Heritage Site.
 Despite being such a small area, over 20% of the entire flora biodiversity on the continent of Africa is crammed into this small area, including the protected Fynbos plants (the bushes with small leaves that dot the hillside).

-At Cape Point, visitors can hike up to the lighthouse for stunning views of the ocean and the Table Mountain National Park.
+Visitors can hike up to the Cape Point Lighthouse for stunning views of the ocean and the Table Mountain National Park.
 For those less inclined to hike, the modern Flying Dutchman Funicular whisks visitors nearly 300 vertical feet up the mountain in under three minutes.
 From the top of the funicular, it is a short 10 minute walk up to the lighthouse.
 The stairs to climb up can be quite steep and narrow.

 Pulling in, we found a small parking and simple wooden sign marking the location’s significance.
 As the sea crashed against the rocks, we could almost imagine what those early mariners must have felt passing by this spot.